 Jumpstarting your vehicle is quite safe once you follow the simple rules.
 Despite what many may say, there is no risk of electrical shock from jumpstarting.
 Regular gas and diesel vehicles run only 12 volt systems.

-Explosion is rare but can happen.
+The explosion is rare but can happen.
 As you connect the final cable to complete the circuit when jumpstarting, arcing occurs (sparks).
-Problem is, a battery contains acid and it vent’s acid vapors, which are flammable.
-Connecting the final jump cable therefore, causes the aforementioned arcing which could be a source of ignition.
+Problem is, a battery contains acid, and it vents acid vapors, which are flammable.
+Connecting the final jump cable, therefore, causes the aforementioned arcing which could be a source of ignition.
 We will eliminate this risk altogether by grounding the final negative clamp away from the battery, it’s all covered below in the jumpstarting sequence.

 Anyhow, we are not going to allow either of these to happen.

 Pro Tips For Jump Starting

 - Check both cars battery terminals are clean and tight